open-telemetry/opentelemetry-operator/docs/api.md

-Resource defines the configuration for the resource attributes, as defined by the OpenTelemetry spec
+Resource defines the configuration for the resource attributes, as defined by the OpenTelemetry specification.

 <table>
     <thead>